nickbrandt/gitlab-ui/.gitlab/issue_templates/add-component.md

 Make sure these are completed before closing the issue, with a link to the relevant commit, if applicable.

-1. [ ] Component wrapped, tests added and available in Storybook
+1. [ ] Component added (wrapped if applicable), tests added and available in Storybook
-2. [ ] Storybook knobs provided for all parameters
+2. [ ] Storybook knobs provided for all relevant UI parameters
-3. [ ] Related patterns added
+3. [ ] Related patterns documented
-4. [ ] Mentioned new available component in Slack
+4. [ ] Mentioned new component in Slack (#gitlab-ui and #ux)

 /label ~"UI component"